 For specific information about each course, please visit our study guide.

-Students in Health Sciences, Life, and Biomedical Sciences and Medicine from VU Amsterdam can apply.
+Students in Health Sciences, Life Sciences, Biomedical Sciences and Medicine from VU Amsterdam can apply.
 Students from other universities and doing a similar education are also invited to participate.
-The minor is not recommended for VU Health and Life Sciences students.
-VU Biomedical Sciences’ students can complete the minor without Toxicology by choosing a course that is part of another faculty minor for which they fulfill the requirements for admission.
+Of the VU Health and Life Sciences students, only those with Major Health Sciences can apply.
+VU Biomedical Sciences students can complete the minor without Toxicology by choosing a course that is part of another faculty minor for which they fulfill the requirements for admission.

 This minor has a maximum of 65 participants on basis of first come first serve.
 This maximum is based on the maximum size of several courses within this minor.
 In order to take the minor, please sign in for the minor before 1 July.
 As soon as the registration period opens, you also need to register for the courses in the minor.
 Participation in the minor is assured only after successful registration for all courses.
 Please see the application procedure for more details.